IJDykeman/ijdykeman.github.io/_posts/2019-05-17-rule-based-procedural-generation.markdown

 ![depth from motion graph]({{ site.url }}/assets/rule_based_procedural_generation/dungeon_w_coherent_halls.svg)

-We see coherent now see coherent passageways, but no structure on the rooms.
+We now see coherent passageways, but the rooms have no structure.
 Let’s add another constraint:

 *All floor space must be enclosed by walls.*